iexel/fontus/third-party-licenses.md

 **Hamcrest Core** (groupId: org.hamcrest,  artifactId: hamcrest-core,  version: 1.3) - https://github.com/hamcrest/JavaHamcrest/hamcrest-core<br>

 **License names:**   (New BSD License)<br>
-**Source of the notice and license information:** The Maven artifacts<br>
+**Source of the notice and license information:** the Maven artifacts<br>
-**Comments:** These Maven artifacts are not distributed with the project; they are downloaded automatically by Maven at build time and are used at build time only, for unit testing.<br>
+**Comments:** These Maven artifacts are not distributed with the project; they are downloaded automatically by Maven at build time and are used at build time only (for unit testing).<br>
 **License:**
 ```
 BSD License